Equity

 Equity First: The Path to Inclusion and Belonging - 1 hr 24 min

-Equity is an important concept in today’s workplace and you're encouraged to take the time to watch the entire course.
-The instructor helps you gain a better understanding of what equity is, shows you some of its benefits, and offers some practical advice on fostering equity in hiring, promotions, and development.
-She highlights how equity makes organizations stronger, then goes over what equity in the workplace looks like, and discusses gender equality, racial and ethnic equity, sexual orientation equity, and equity for people with disabilities.
+This course will help you gain a better understanding of what equity is, shows you some of its benefits, and offers some practical advice on fostering equity in hiring, promotions, and development.
+The instructor highlights how equity makes organizations stronger, then goes over what equity in the workplace looks like, and discusses gender equality, racial and ethnic equity, sexual orientation equity, and equity for people with disabilities.

 Toolkits & Presentations